patrick-guy-rodies/rbac-k8/README.md

 # Initialise Deployment for Infrastructure for implementing a cluster with default values

-This repo contains all the code required to deploy & configure a AKS cluster latest version This is using service principal for application and storage for keeping terraform state
+This repo contains all the code required to deploy & configure a AKS cluster latest version This is using service principal for application, RBAC  and storage for keeping terraform state

 ## Key features

 * AKS cluster of three nodes in Northern Region
-* Linux OS with 30 gb disk
+* Linux OS with 100 gb disk
+* RBAC

 ## Possible Improvements or Security issue